Frequently Asked Questions

 - Full-time students receive more aid than part-time students.
 Part-time students typically receive only Pell Grant.
 Scholarships and work-study usually are reserved for full-time students.

-- Students with bachelor's degrees can only apply for Federal Stafford Loans; they are not eligible for Pell Grant.
+- Students with bachelor's degrees can only apply for Alternative/Private Education Loans; they are not eligible for Pell Grant.